Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Methods

-\section{Controlled GPDM}
+\subsection{Controlled GPDM}

 Let us consider a system governed by an unknown dynamics.
-At each time step $t$, it is possible to influence it by applying control actions $\boldsymbol{u}_t \in \mathbb{R}^E$ and getting an observation $\boldsymbol{y}_t \in \mathbb{R}^D$.
+At each time step $t$, $\boldsymbol{u}_t \in \mathbb{R}^E$ represents the applied control action and $\boldsymbol{y}_t \in \mathbb{R}^D$ the observation.
 For high-dimensional observation spaces, it could be unfeasible to directly model the evolution of a sequence of observations in response to a series of inputs.
 For instance, in the case of a robot moving a piece of cloth, we can consider as control actions $\boldsymbol{u}_t$ the instantaneous movement of the end-effector, while the observations $\boldsymbol{y}_t$ could be the coordinates of a mesh of material points, representing the cloth configuration.
 In this context, it could be convenient to capture the dynamics of the system in a low-dimensional latent space $\mathbb{R}^d$, with $d<<D$.
 Let $\boldsymbol{x}_t \in \mathbb{R}^d$ be the latent state associated with $\boldsymbol{y}_t$.
 We propose to use a variation of the GPDM that keeps into account the influence of control actions, while maintaining the dimensionality reduction properties of the original model.
 We call it \textit{Controlled Gaussian Process Dynamical Model} (CGPDM).